+At first it seemed like a temporary anomaly.
+Then it was something more than a blip, and now it seems as though it might be settling into a sustained trend.
+Inflation appears to be off and running.
 On July 22, the Bureau of Labor Statistics (BLS) reported that the Consumer Price Index (CPI) increased by a seasonally adjusted 0.3 percent in June.
 That may not sound like much, but it means that prices rose by more in one month than most savings accounts earn in a year.

 Prices running away from saversMeasured on a monthly basis, inflation figures such as June's 0.3 percent increase often sound somewhat innocuous.
 However, June marked the third month in a row during which the CPI rose at an annual rate of well over 3 percent.
 In contrast, the inflation rate for the past year was just 2.1 percent.
 Low inflation has been one of the few silver linings in the economic environment of recent years, though prices have generally been increasing much faster than the value of savings accounts and other deposits.
 If inflation exceeds 3 percent annually, savers will fall even further behind.
 Even if higher inflation eventually sparks a rise in interest rates, savings accounts have a long way to go just to catch up.
 Inflation, of course, is just one measure of how the cost of living is increasing, and rising inflation could in turn make the cost of buying a house more expensive.
 Current mortgage rates are still just barely over 4 percent, but that is unlikely to last if inflation starts surging toward 4 percent.

 Inflation of things, not wagesTo make matters worse, recent price increases seem to be driven by commodity inflation, specifically in the energy sector.
 In other words, this is inflation in the price of things, not of wages, which makes it even harder for consumers to make ends meet.